tuethu/IBM-Data-Science-Course/Course 8_Data Visualization with Python/Module 1_Introduction to Data Visualization Tools/Introduction to Data Visualization/Readme.md

 - Matplotlib’s architecture is composed of three main layers: Backend layer, Artist layer, and the Scripting layer.
 [Matplotlib Architectur](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%208_Data%20Visualization%20with%20Python/Module%201_Introduction%20to%20Data%20Visualization%20Tools/Introduction%20to%20Data%20Visualization/Matplotlib%20Architecture.png)

-- The anatomy of a plot refers to the different components and elements that make up a visual representation of data.

 - Matplotlib is a well-established data visualization library that can be integrated in different environments.

-- Jupyter Notebook is an open-source web application that allows you to create and share documents.

 - Matplotlib has a number of different backends available.

 - You can easily include the label and title to your plot with plt.

 - In order to start creating different types of plots of the data, you will need to import the data into a Pandas DataFrame.

-- A line plot is a plot in the form of a series of data points connected by straight line segments.

-- Line plot is one of the most basic type of chart and is common in many fields.

-- You can generate a line plot by assigning "line" to 'Kind' parameter in the plot() function.

 [Cheat Sheet: Data Preprocessing Tasks in Pandas & Plot Libraries](https://author-ide.skills.network/render?token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJtZF9pbnN0cnVjdGlvbnNfdXJsIjoiaHR0cHM6Ly9jZi1jb3Vyc2VzLWRhdGEuczMudXMuY2xvdWQtb2JqZWN0LXN0b3JhZ2UuYXBwZG9tYWluLmNsb3VkL0lCTURldmVsb3BlclNraWxsc05ldHdvcmstRFYwMTAxRU4tU2tpbGxzTmV0d29yay9sYWJzL3Y0L0RWMDEwMUVOLUNoZWF0U2hlZXQtMS5tZD90PTE3NTAzMzEwNTciLCJ0b29sX3R5cGUiOiJpbnN0cnVjdGlvbmFsLWxhYiIsImF0bGFzX2ZpbGVfaWQiOjM1MTU1LCJhZG1pbiI6ZmFsc2UsImlhdCI6MTc1NzY5NDU1OH0.CwwmMVofPuex6A4yxMrAikfMdXimYm0AfCWwN-lDWgI)